Casey Fields, VIC

 Hybrid Turf | Synthetic Turf | Soccer

-In 2018, Australia’s premier football (soccer) competition, the A-league was expending.
+In 2018, Australia’s premier football (soccer) competition, the A-league was expanding.
 Potential Regions around the country were competing for one of the new licences.
 City of Casey, along with Greater Dandenong and Cardinia Shire councils partnered together to put forward a case for one of the new teams to be located within the region.
-Casey Fields was identified as the potential training facility for the new team which would also support soccer development in the region.
+Casey Fields was identified as the potential training facility for the new team, which would also support soccer development in the region.

 Unfortunately, the Team 11 bis - as it was known - was not successful, however the City of Casey still went ahead with the development of the soccer precinct.
 They engaged SPORTENG to design a greenfield site into an elite soccer precinct, in order to attract future elite football teams to the area and grow soccer in the region.

 This project included the design and development of three synthetic turf soccer fields, one natural (hybrid) turf soccer field, car parks, internal footpaths and fencing surrounding the Centre, as well as access to the main road.

 This project won the Winner Award for the Sports & Play Industry Association Design Award 2021.